b0sc/first-contributions/README.md

 When editing the `contribute.json` file please follow the following guidelines:

 -   Do not change the order of the key-value pairs or format of json object.
 -   Submit your name, tag and github profile link in the same format as the previous entries.
 -   Do not add at beginning or end of the file.
 -   Open pull request only once.
+-   Indentation should be 2 spaces.

 ## About the Files